Baby's growth spurt: we explain!

 What is a growth peak?

-Growth spurt, peak day, growth spurt, etc. These are all terms that describe periods when your baby's periods when your baby's development is accelerating.
+Growth peak, peak day, growth spurt, etc. These are all terms used to describe periods when your baby's development s'accelerates.
 Your baby will grow, gain weight and ask to eat more frequently.
-Growth spurts are especially recognizable for breastfeeding women who will find that their little one is demanding to go to the breast more.
+Growth spurts are particularly noticeable for breast-feeding mothers, who will find that their little one is demanding to go to the breast much more often.

-These are episodes that will and rhythm of your baby's daily life at different times and at different intervals.
-The peaks last on average 2 to 48 hours.
-It can happen that it lasts longer (for example up to 5 days).
-Of course, as your baby grows, it will be necessary to buy him new clothes and diapers.
-Indeed, the choice of diaper size is important because a tight-fitting diaper will help reduce leaks and keep baby dry.
+These are episodes that will and punctuate your baby's daily routine. at different times and at different intervals.
+The peaks last an average of 2 to 48 hours.
+They may last longer (up to 5 days, for example).
+Obviously, as baby grows, it will be necessary to buy him new clothes and diapers.
+In fact, the choice of diaper size is important, as a snug-fitting diaper reduces leaks and keeps baby dry.

 At what age do growth peaks occur?

-There are several growth peaks occur at different ages.
-To help you understand, we've outlined below the times of life when your baby's growth spurt can occur.
+Several growth peaks take place at different ages.
+To help you understand, we've outlined below the times of life when your baby's growth spurt is most likely to occur.

-The first growth spurt in infants occurs around the 7th or 10th day of life.
-From then on, the next growth spurts occur usually occur every 3 weeks.
+The infant's first growth peak occurs around the 7th or 10th day of life.
+From then on, the next growth spurts appear generally every 3 weeks.
 This may vary for each child.

-Then, another growth peak occurs around the 3rd week of life.
-Following this event around three weeks, the time between peaks will gradually increase, to occur around 6 weeksand then even further apart.
+This is followed by another growth peak around the 3rd week of life.
+Following this event, at around three weeks of age, the time between peaks increases progressively, to reach around 6 weeksand then further apart.

-The next growth peaks take place around 3 and 6 months.
+The next growth peaks occur at 3 and 6 months.
 Then at 9 months.
-Even after a year, your baby may experience several more growth spikes.
+Even after a year, your baby may experience several more growth peaks.

-Knowing the most likely ages at which your baby may experience growth spikes can help you anticipate the symptoms.
-But, these spikes can also happen without any specific dates.
+Knowing the most likely ages at which your baby may experience growth spikes to better anticipate symptoms.
+However, these peaks can also occur without very precise dates.